 State integrated school boards have responsibilities beyond those of state school boards, including stewardship of the school’s special character and working in partnership with the proprietor.
 Boards operate within a complex framework of legislation, contractual obligations, and accountability for student achievement and attendance.

-Review this presentation for an overview of how boards and proprietors work together.
-The sections below provide detailed resources for both parties to build shared understanding of their respective roles and requirements.
+The sections below provide detailed resources for both parties to build shared understanding of their respective roles and responsibilities.

 Role of the Board